A Unified Analysis of AdaGrad with Weighted Aggregation and Momentum Acceleration: Weighted AdaGrad with Unified Momentum

 \subsection{Unified Stochastic Momentum (USM)}

 By introducing $m_t = y_{t+1} - y_t$ with $m_0 = 0$, the iterate of SNAG can be equivalently written as

-Comparing SHB and above SNAG, the difference lies in that SNAG has more weight on the current momentum $m_t$.
+Comparing SHB and above SNAG, the difference lies in that SNAG places more emphasis on the current momentum $m_t$.
 Hence, we can rewrite SHB and SNAG in the following unified form: